 For starters, cheesemakers across the world are changing their marketing channels.
 Spoiler: print is out, digital is in.

-“We are trying to reach younger people where they are, on social media and through gaming influencers,” says Chad Galer, vice of product innovation and food safety at Dairy Management, an outreach organization funded by 37,000+ dairy farmers in the U.S.
+“We are trying to reach younger people where they are, on social media and through gaming influencers,” says Chad Galer, vice president of product innovation and food safety at Dairy Management, an outreach organization funded by 37,000+ dairy farmers in the U.S.

 It also means a tweak in messaging.
 Instead of focusing on a cheese’s luxurious, gourmet aspirational side, there will be talk about the environment.